simgooder/slimStarterkit/README.md

 2. Navigate to the project folder
 3. `npm install` installs the dependencies (You only need to do this once)
 4. `grunt server` starts the server
-5. In a new tab, `grunt` starts the build process
+5. In a new tab, `grunt dev` starts the dev build process
 6. This process will automatically open the site in your default browser
 7. Write code.
 Enjoy browser refreshing and live CSS injection.
+8. Use `grunt build` for production build.

 ----